 We see Bruce’s entry in the black casebook stating that the truth is that he knew he was under attack and that all he could do was guess how it would play out and trust preparation to see him through it all.
 And to rely on his allies to keep up.

 We slide over to Robin and the Club of Heroes.
 After the Black Glove’s attack on John Mayhew’s island that the Club of Heroes began conducting an investigation.
 Evidently, all the actors and the director from John Mayhew’s movie Le Gant Noir, have all been killed or gone insane.
 The story is that the Devil himself put a curse on the movie.
-The Club of Heroes then go to take out the Black Glove’s goons rampaging in the city while Robin goes to aid the Batman.
+The Club of Heroes then goes to take out the Black Glove’s goons rampaging in the city while Robin goes to aid the Batman.

 We cut to the Joker driving an ambulance through a bunch of police cars.
 The Batmobile then blazes down the road and runs the Joker’s ambulance off the bridge.
 We cut inside of the Batmobile and see Damien driving the vehicle with Alfred in the passenger seat.
 Damien wonders out loud if his father will let him keep the car.

 We slide over to Arkham Asylum with Batman confronting Dr. Hurt.
 Hurt admits that the Black Glove stemmed the tide of crime in Gotham so that Batman would lose his purpose.
 Then they split Bruce’s mind and drugged him.
 Hurt says that Bruce is simply a deluded orphan who vents his rage on the poor in the alleyways.
-Hurt then says “Repeat after me, I must put away my Batman costume and retire from crime fighting!”
+Hurt then says “Repeat after me, I must put away my Batman costume and retire from crime-fighting!”

 Hurt then responds that if he is not Thomas Wayne then has Batman considered the only alternative?
 Batman responds that Hurt is Mangrove Pierce, star of the Black Glove movie.
 Bruce states that Pierce was both Thomas Wayne and Bruce’s double.
 Bruce continues that Hurt had an affair with Pierce’s wife and then framed Pierce for the murder of Pierce’s wife.

 Hurt snaps that he skinned Pierce and wore him to Mayhew’s party.
 Hurt continues that he is the hole in things, the enemy, the piece that can never fit, there since the beginning.
-Hurt reveals that the Black Glove has made certain documents and picture damning the Waynes and Alfred available to the media.
+Hurt reveals that the Black Glove has made certain documents and pictures damning the Waynes and Alfred available to the media.
 However, they will not be released if the Batman agrees to serve the Black Glove.

 Batman growls that he will never serve the Black Glove.
 Hurt hops aboard his helicopter and yells “Not even for them?
 Then I curse the cape and cowl that you will soon!
 The next time you wear it will be your last!
 Batman then lunges into the air and grabs onto Hurt’s helicopter.

 We then see Bruce’s final entry in the black casebook.
 Bruce says that in his attempt to see clearly into the deepest dark and his attempt to go into the still eye of the storm of madness did Bruce open himself up to some pure source of evil?
-Bruce wonders “Did I finally reach the limits of reason.
+Bruce wonders “Did I finally reach the limits of reason?
 And find the Devil waiting?
 And was that fear in his eye?”

 Hurt looks out of the window of the helicopter at Bruce and Hurt yells “No!
 Not like this!
 Rules are rules.
 The house always wins.”
 Hurt then whispers “The Black Glove always wins.”
 Bruce then punches his fist through the glass.